What are the NAP sample assessments?

 For each NAP sample assessment, the national report shows the results for students who are Indigenous or who come from a non-English speaking background.
 It also compares the performance of students by gender, where their school is located (major cities, regional, remote, very remote), and according to their parents' occupation and educational background.

 NAP-CC has been undertaken by a sample of Australian students in Year 6 and Year 10 every three years since 2004.
 The civics component of the test assesses students' knowledge of Australia's system of governance, such as how the judicial and political systems operate and our democratic processes.
 Under the citizenship section, students' knowledge of things such as their rights and responsibilities as an Australian citizen will be tested.
+Education council has determined that the NAP-CC assessment will be expanded to include history from the 2019 cycle.

 More information about the civics and citizenship assessment is available on the ACARA website.